RedstoneWizard08/ConfigurableWarning/docs/index.md

 ## Features

-- [x] An easy-to-use and incredibly powerful configuration system
+- An easy-to-use and incredibly powerful configuration system
-- [ ] An easy API for creating custom monsters
+- [COMING SOON] An easy API for creating custom monsters
-- [ ] An API for creating and loading your own maps
+- [COMING SOON] An API for creating and loading your own maps
-- [x] Extra built-in configuration options
+- Extra built-in configuration options

 ## Credits